gulpjs/gulp/docs/api/vinyl.md

 ## Normalization and concatenation

 All path properties are normalized by their setters.
 Concatenate paths with `/`, instead of using `path.join()`, and normalization will occur properly on all platforms.
-Never concatenate with `\` - it  is a valid filename character on posix system.
+Never concatenate with `\` - it  is a valid filename character on POSIX system.

 ```js
 const file = new File();